MarkNahabedian/SquareDanceReasoning.jl/docs/src/coordinate_system.md

 ## Coordinate System

-Here we describe the coordinate system used to describe the locatioon and facing direction of each dancer.
+Here we describe the coordinate system used to describe the location and facing direction of each dancer.

-The coordinate system provides a *down* coordinate and a *left`* coordinate.
+The coordinate system provides a *down* coordinate and a *left* coordinate.
 Down and left are with respect to the caller's point of view.
 Down is a dancer's distance down the floor -- away from the caller.
 Left is the dancer's position from the right hand side of the